Burns Square Historic District: History

-In 1925, Owen Burns developed and built the Burns Court subdivision in the area, designed by architect Thomas Reed Martin.
-The Burns Court Historic District was designation by the National Park Service in 1984.
-The cottages of Burns Court subdivision were located at 400-446 Burns Court and 418, 426, and 446 S. Pineapple Ave.
-This historic street is located one to three blocks to the northwest of the Pineapple Apartments site.
+In 1925, Owen Burns developed and built the Burns Court subdivision in the area.
+Plans for it were designed by architect Thomas Reed Martin.
+The Burns Court Historic District was given historic designation by the National Park Service in 1984.
+The cottages of Burns Court subdivision were located at 400-446 Burns Court and 418, 426, and 446 South Pineapple Avenue.
+This historic street is located one to three blocks to the northwest of the triangular Pineapple Apartments site.

 Between 1925 and 1929, the landscape of this district changed drastically.
-In 1925, the Sanborn Insurance Map showed no structures on the triangular property at S. Orange and S. Pineapple Avenues.
-Across the street on S. Orange Avenue, the only structure was a single-family residence and garage.
+In 1925, the Sanborn Insurance Map of Sarasota showed no structures on the triangular property at South Orange and South Pineapple Avenues.
+Across the street on South Orange Avenue, the only structure was a single-family residence and its garage.
 The Seaboard Air Line Railway went from Lemon Avenue down Pineapple, and by 1929, the neighborhood was developed.
-The Herald Tribune showed photos of its new business home in its December 15, 1926 edition, complete with advertising and business offices, a pressroom, and linotype and composing rooms, which opened on October 4, 1925.
-Also, a two-page segment ran with the headline, "The Ringling-Burns Interests Have Shown Their Faith."
-In addition to photographs of the El Vernona Hotel, The Broadway Apartments, and the Colson Hotel for "the colored population and colored tourists."
-The surrounding area became known as Herald Square after the Sarasota Herald building was completed across Orange Avenue that same year.
+In its edition of December 15, 1926, the Herald Tribune showed photographs of its new business home that opened on October 4, 1925, complete with advertising and business offices, a press room, and linotype and composing rooms.
+Also, a two-page segment ran with the headline, "The Ringling-Burns Interests Have Shown Their Faith".
+In addition to photographs of the El Vernona Hotel, The Broadway Apartments, and The Colson Hotel for "the colored population and colored tourists".
+The surrounding area became known as Herald Square after the Sarasota Herald building was completed by Owen Burns across Orange Avenue that same year.

-Owen Burns built the Pineapple Apartments at a cost of $75,000.
-The design for the triangle began in the New York offices of architect Dwight James Baum.
-In 1924, Baum discovered Sarasota, and after meeting Owen Burns, determined that he wanted to recreate the architecture he had seen in Europe and the Mediterranean.
+Owen Burns built the triangular Pineapple Apartments at a cost of $75,000.
+The building sits between the most southerly point of Pineapple Avenue where it intersects with Orange Avenue.
+The design for the building began in the New York offices of architect Dwight James Baum.
+In 1924, Baum discovered Sarasota and, after meeting Owen Burns, determined that he wanted to recreate the architecture he had seen in Europe and the Mediterranean.
 The building had seven apartments on the second floor.
 Stores occupied the first floor, including Tee Gee, a five-and-dime type shop, and Freeman's Drugs, a drugstore operated by Clarence and Nellie Freeman.